NPM Package Managers Comparison: npm vs Yarn vs pnpm

 - Automatic cache management

-- Corruption detection (
+- Corruption detection (npm cache verify)

-) - TTL-based invalidation
+- TTL-based invalidation

 Yarn Classic